 The unique icon makes the browser recognizable and emphasizes its visual identity.
 From a marketing perspective, this is a successful design that has become an invariable brand attribute.
 Perhaps that is why the developers never changed the general concept, limiting themselves to only minor adjustments to the palette and experimenting with graphic design techniques.

 The Chrome logo often contains lettering that complements the original trademark.
 Their feature is a simple sans-serif typeface like Myriad Pro or Verdana.
-The standard choice of headset is explained by the already well-known Google concept: the simpler, the better.
+The standard choice of typeface is explained by the already well-known Google concept: the simpler, the better.
 The developers decided not to focus on the product’s name, limiting themselves only to its formal mention next to the round emblem.

 In most cases, the lettering is light gray, which cannot be said about the main symbol of Chrome.
 It’s vibrant and colorful because it combines the four colors of the Google logo at once: blue, red, yellow, and green.
 And maybe all five, if you take into account the white ring in the middle.
 Simultaneously, the designers originally played the palette, presenting many different shades in the form of penumbra and gradient.